MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 apple?
 ```

-Let's say we have three answer candidates, all reaching the correct answer, $3$:
+Let's say we have three answer candidates, all reaching the correct answer $3$:

 <center>
 <img src="./img/cl100k_base_rl.png" style="width: auto; height: 600px"/>
 </center>

-Some of these answers are more concise, some others more chronological and verbose, skipping quickly to the answer.
+Some of these answers are more concise, others more chronological and verbose, skipping quickly to the core result.

 <center>
 <img src="./img/prompt_response_structure.png" style="width: auto; height: 250px"/>
 </center>

-We see that while the primary purpose of all possible candidates is to result in the correct answer, the secondary purpose is to provide a clear, "nice", and easy-to-follow reasoning path to this answer. **But how is the human labeler supposed to know which correct answer is the 'best' correct one?**
+We see that while the primary purpose of all possible candidates is to result in the correct answer, the secondary purpose is to provide a clear, "nice", and easy-to-follow reasoning path to this answer. **But how is the human labeler supposed to know which correct answer is the 'best correct' one?**

 > [!NOTE]
-> What is easy or hard for a human is different from what's easy or hard for an LLM.
-Its cognition is different.
+> **What is easy or hard for a human differs from what is easy or hard for an LLM.** Its cognition is different.
 Therefore, different token sequences exude different levels of hardness to the LLM.
 This is very closely related to what we discussed in the [LLMs Need Tokens to Think](#llms-need-tokens-to-think) section.

-Our way of understanding things differs from the LLM's way of understanding things, very fundamentally.
-This sounds trivial, but this is a very pervasive issue to realize for both researchers and users alike.
-Therefore, we should be cautious and say that **a human labeler can't be expected to know which correct answer is the 'best' correct one from an LLM perspective.**
+Our way of understanding differs from the LLM's way of understanding, very fundamentally.
+It sounds trivial, but this is a very pervasive issue to realize for both researchers and users alike.
+Therefore, we should be cautious and say that **a human labeler can't be expected to know which correct answer is the 'best correct' one from an LLM's perspective.**

-**How do we go about this?**<br>We need to try many different kinds of solutions and we want to see which kinds of solutions work well or not.
+**How do we go about this then?**<br>We need to try many different kinds of solutions and we want to see which kinds of solutions work well or not.

 Say, we take the prompt from above, and put it into an LLM that didn't yet undergo reinforcement learning.
-We repeat that for many times (hundreds or even thousands or millions per prompt) to get a feeling of the LLM's structural choice for answering.
+We repeat that for many times (hundreds or even thousands or millions of times per prompt) to get a feeling of the LLM's structural choice for answering.

-While gathering the outputs to the specific prompt, some of the outputs may lead to incorrect final result, while some outputs may instead actually lead to the correct final result.<br>We want to discourage the model from building token sequences leading to the false solutions in the future.
-Inversely, token sequences with correct results should be more encouraged.
+While gathering the outputs to the specific prompt, some of the outputs may lead to incorrect final results, while some outputs may instead actually lead to the correct final result.<br>We want to discourage the model from building token sequences leading to the false solutions in the future.
+Inversely, token sequences with correct results should be encouraged to be generated more often.

 > [!NOTE]
-> The answer to our prompt being correct/incorrect helps us filter out those self-produced token sequences forming a solution that in the end mislead the LLM to a false answer.
-Therefore, **we can say that by virtue of producing the correct answer, the model self-determines what self-generated prompt responses it should be trained on further.**
+> The answer to our prompt being correct/incorrect helps us filter out those generated token sequences forming a solution that in the end mislead the LLM to a false answer.
+Therefore, **we can say that by virtue of producing the correct answer, the model itself determines what self-generated prompt responses it should be finetuned on further.**

-We retain, i.e. finetune our LLM with only those responses that lead to the correct answer(s).
-Now we could continue to finetune the model with this set of responses, or we could pick out a **'gold standard / top'** solution response from the set and use that to train the model further and to a most desirable token sequence generation behavior.
+**We finetune our LLM with only those responses that lead to the correct answer(s).** Now, we could continue to finetune the model with this *set of correct responses*, or we could pick out a single **'gold standard / top'** solution response from the set and use that to finetune the model further and towards a most desirable token sequence generation style and behavior.

 <center>
 <img src="./img/response_reinforcement.png" style="width: auto; height: 400px"/>